annotated-types/annotated-types/README.md

 It returns a `DocInfo` class with a single attribute `documentation` containing the value passed to `doc()`.

 This is the early adopter's alternative form of the [`typing-doc` proposal](https://github.com/tiangolo/fastapi/blob/typing-doc/typing_doc.md).

+### Not

+Not negates any predicate or metadata object.
+It is used to express that a value should not satisfy a predicate or metadata object.
+This may not make sense for all metadata objects, implementers should decide how to handle these cases.

 ### Integrating downstream types with `GroupedMetadata`